-This tutorial needs to be cleaned up to confirm to a higher standard of quality.
+This tutorial needs to be cleaned up to conform to a higher standard of quality.
 The content of this tutorial should also be checked to ensure it is user-friendly and easy to follow.

 To do: Add more content and finish the tutorial.
 Also, consider changing the name of the tutorial.